xythobuz/xythobuz.github.io/input/index.md

 print int(difference_in_years)

 %--> year old hard- and software developer from Germany.
-All of my projects are released as free or open-source software on my [GitHub profile](https://github.com/xythobuz) and here on my website.
+All of my projects are released as free or open-source software on [my Gitea Server](https://git.xythobuz.de/thomas), [my GitHub profile](https://github.com/xythobuz) and here on my website.
 Have fun!

 ### Recent Posts